cosmos/sdk-tutorials/academy/2-cosmos-concepts/4-messages.md

 If you would like to get started on building your own checkers game, you can go straight to the main exercise in [Run Your Own Cosmos Chain](/hands-on-exercise/1-ignite-cli/index.md) to start from scratch.

-More specifically, you can jump:
+More specifically, you can jump to:

-* To [Create Custom Messages](/hands-on-exercise/1-ignite-cli/4-create-message.md) to see how to simply create the `MsgCreateGame`,
+* [Create Custom Messages](/hands-on-exercise/1-ignite-cli/4-create-message.md) to see how to simply create the `MsgCreateGame`,
-* Or to [Create and Save a Game Properly](/hands-on-exercise/1-ignite-cli/5-create-handling.md) to see how to handle `MsgCreateGame`,
+* [Create and Save a Game Properly](/hands-on-exercise/1-ignite-cli/5-create-handling.md) to see how to handle `MsgCreateGame`,
-* Or to [Add a Way to Make a Move](/hands-on-exercise/1-ignite-cli/6-play-game.md) for the same but with `MsgPlayMove`.
+* [Add a Way to Make a Move](/hands-on-exercise/1-ignite-cli/6-play-game.md) for the same but with `MsgPlayMove`.

 </HighlightBox>